Will Purdue cover the spread vs. Xavier? Betting Trends, Record ATS

 Additional Purdue vs Xavier Insights & Trends

-- Last year, the Boilermakers scored 72.7 points per game, just 1.4 fewer points than the 74.1 the Musketeers gave up.
+- Last year, the 72.7 points per game the Boilermakers averaged were just 1.4 fewer points than the Musketeers gave up (74.1).

-- Purdue had a 10-6 record against the spread and a 16-0 record overall last season when scoring more than 74.1 points.
+- Purdue had a 10-6 record against the spread and a 16-0 record overall last season when putting up more than 74.1 points.

 Bet on this or any college basketball matchup at BetMGM